Delegates to the GSA

 Please send all questions and comments regarding departmental representation to email@example.com using Subject Line: Departmental Delegates

-The Graduate Student Assembly is the main conduit through which issues of interests to graduate and professional students can intersect and be discussed.
+The Graduate Student Assembly is the main conduit through which issues of interest to graduate and professional students can intersect and be discussed.

 Departmental Delegates are the democratic foundation of the GSA.
 While the current GSA Constitution and Bylaws do not stipulate how the Delegates are selected at the Department level, the GSA recommend some form of democratic process, such as an election.
 Graduate students and Delegates from a particular Department are encouraged to promote the democratic election of Departmental Delegates to ensure a firm democratic foundation of the GSA, as well as accountability of the Delegates to their constituent graduate students.
 To learn more about how to become a delegate, email our Vice President or speak to your departmental graduate advisor.